Healthy Black Bean Recipes

 These vegan sweet potato-black bean burgers spiced with curry powder are easy to make.
 Blending the mixture with your hands gives you a soft, uniform texture then the outside gets crispy by cooking in a cast-iron pan.
 To make this recipe gluten-free too, use gluten-free oats and serve the patty in a lettuce wrap, omitting the bun.

-Think of this vegetarian enchilada casserole as a veggie-packed Mexican lasagna with corn tortillas standing in for the noodles!
+Think of this vegetarian enchilada casserole as a veggie-packed Mexican-inspired lasagna with corn tortillas standing in for the noodles!
 If your peppers are mild and you like heat, opt for spicy pico de gallo.
 This easy vegetarian dinner recipe is sure to become a new family favorite.